MichaelMIL/aliexpress_tracker/README.md

 # AliExpress Order Tracker

-A Python web application for tracking AliExpress orders with automatic tracking updates, bulk import, and a beautiful, modern interface.
+A Python web application for tracking AliExpress orders with automatic tracking updates and a beautiful, modern interface.

 ## Features